bcmarcus/Drone/README.md

 # Drone Controller

 This project is a drone controller implemented in C++.
 It uses a modified version of the Servo library to control the drone's motors.
 The Servo library has been modified to allow for finer control over the pulse width sent to the servos, which in turn allows for more precise control over the drone's movements.
+It uses a custom PCB (https://oshwlab.com/tacosaurus/main-board-revamped_copy) which has a radio, built in motor drivers, the teensy, and some power distribution logic and some pinouts for a modular form factor.

 ## Description